By Soji James, CPT, CSCS

 Focusing on the 7 dimensions of wellness will help you as you seek new ways to be more effective and efficient.
 The world just keeps getting busier, so unless you multitask it’s really hard to take on anything new.
 So why not combine goals?
 You can use things like Onnit New Mood to help you sleep better and reduce stress and find activities that help you accomplish more than one goal at the same time.

-Small changes compounded over time can lead to big things down the road.
+Small changes compounded over time can lead to huge improvements in your environmental wellness.
 For example, we invest and use compounding interest to save for retirement.
 The butterfly effect is the idea that a small change now can lead to drastically different outcomes down the road and is often used when talking about the Earth.
 What small changes can you make today that will lead to a healthier, wealthier, and more environmentally friendly you?